 For anyone who plans to build a new house, home design software can seem like a dream come true.
-But with so many programs to choose among, how does the Do-it-Yourselfer (DIYer) decide?
-Start by answering these questions:
+But with so many programs to choose among, how does the do-it-yourselfer decide?
+Start by answering these questions.

-These days the consumer is in the driver's seat of availability, and remember that YOU are the consumer.
-Digital products have been reconfigured and repackaged for any "now" device — software on a PC, app for a mobile device, and "the Cloud" for sharing between devices.
+Today the consumer is in the driver's seat of availability, and remember that YOU are the consumer.
+Digital products have been reconfigured and repackaged for any "now" device: software on a PC, an app for a mobile device, and "the Cloud" for sharing between devices.

 Home design software used to be problematic because highly graphical software needed a lot of memory and power, which was expensive in early computers.
-These days most everything is visual, so DIY two-dimensional (2-D) and three-dimensional (3-D) rendering software is less of an issue.
+Now, most everything is visual, so DIY two-dimensional (2D) and three-dimensional (3D) rendering software is less of an issue.
 The device you choose, however, may affect the overall experience you have, so consider what device you'll be using.

-System Requirements — Remember wondering if your computer was powerful enough?
+Remember wondering if your computer was powerful enough?
 It used to be that before you bought any software for your PC, you had to make sure your computer system (e.g., graphics card) met the requirements to run the program.
-These days products are often downloaded from a company website, so the downloading application checks your system before it loads — generally you don't even need to know what operating system (OS) you are using.
+Now products are often downloaded from a company website, so the downloading application checks your system before it loads.
+Generally, you don't even need to know what operating system (OS) you are using.
 The speed of your Internet connection, however, becomes the biggest factor in downloading software, which makes the concept of "net neutrality" a more personal and less political issue.
 Do you pay extra for speed you don't always use?
-You might like the hands-on CD or DVD you can readily load yourself, but even Amazon.com is turning to downloads.
+You might like the hands-on CD you can readily load yourself, but even Amazon.com is turning to downloads.

-The Cloud — Cloud Computing is not an atmospheric trick.
-Some people are intrigued by this way of working even if there is no such thing as a Cloud.
-Computer servers and drives are all involved — they're just not in your own home.
-Some software is "cloud-based," meaning you don't have to download or install much of anything — you are using the "software as a service" (SAAS).
+Cloud computing is not an atmospheric trick.
+Some people are intrigued by this way of working even if there is no such thing as a "cloud."
+Computer servers and drives are all involved; they're just not in your own home.
+Some software is "cloud-based," meaning you don't have to download or install much of anything, as you are using the "software as a service" (SAAS).
 So, if you don't mind whether or not your designs and visions are located on various equipment owned by companies around the world, the Cloud is very handy, especially if you want to share your work or use different devices.
-Depending on security, you could be sharing your work and your home furnishing and appliances tastes and interests — information that may interest a mass marketer — with anybody or everybody.
+Depending on security, you could be sharing your work and your home furnishing and appliances tastes and interests, information that may interest a mass marketer, with anybody or everybody.

-Free Testing — Since you may be on the product's website, take a look around to see what's offered as free online support from the company.
+Since you may be on the product's website, take a look around to see what's offered as free, online support from the company.
 A robust amount of help and suggestions that are clear and well-written may save you hours of frustration.
-Also, is there a "chat" function that pops up and who is chatting?
-Before you buy an app for your phone or mobile device, get a free version — you want to be able to easily move objects around on the screen space of the device you already have.
-For example, you can try out Room Planner by Chief Architect for free — you can't save what you create, but you'll be able to tell how easy or difficult it is to use.
+Also, is there a "chat" function that pops up, and who is chatting?
+Before you buy an app for your phone or mobile device, get a free version.
+You want to be able to easily move objects around on the screen space of the device you already have.
+For example, you can try out Room Planner by Chief Architect for free.
+You can't save what you create, but you'll be able to tell how easy or difficult it is to use.

 Some home design programs can be challenging.
 Computer novices will need to spend time reading the manual and working through online tutorials.
 For out-of-the-box simplicity, opt for a basic program with a minimum of special features.